deadlyvipers/dojo_rules/introduction.md

-My name is OwenLittlejohns and I love JavaScript.
+My name is OwenLittlejohns and I love:
+* git
+* JavaScript
+* HTML